$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Correlation of with the total number of detected muons

 The bias was found to be below $ 2\%$.

 To a second order, small systematic effects due to the differences in the shower development stage, namely on the maximum shower depth, $X_{\rm max}$, with different primary energy or primary nature, were found to contribute to the small observed bias.
 This effect is more evident when comparing proton and iron simulation sets with the same energy -- for instance, the red and green distributions of Figure~\ref{fig:nmuVptail}.
-Nevertheless, the investigation into the influence of these factors and their potential mitigation strategies, as well as their utility in scrutinising various available hadronic interaction models within the same primary energy bin, lies beyond the purview of this current article and is slated for exploration in a forthcoming publication.
+Nevertheless, the investigation into the influence of these factors and their potential mitigation strategies, as well as their utility in scrutinising various available hadronic interaction models within the same primary energy bin, lies beyond the scope of this current article and is planned to be explored in a forthcoming publication.